Privacy Policy

 We implement appropriate technical and organizational measures to protect Personal Data against unauthorized access, alteration, disclosure, or destruction, in accordance with Article 32 of the GDPR.
 These measures include:

-- Secrets encrypted at rest using three-layer AES-256-GCM envelope encryption with per-secret data keys, per-project master keys, and a server encryption key that exists only in memory.
+• Secrets encrypted at rest using three-layer AES-256-GCM envelope encryption with per-secret data keys, per-project master keys, and a decryption root that exists only in server memory.

 No system is completely secure.
 In the event of a data breach affecting your Personal Data, we will notify you and the relevant supervisory authority in accordance with Articles 33 and 34 of the GDPR.